pchemguy/SQLiteC-for-VBA/SQLiteCAdo Classes.md

 ### SQLiteADO subpackage

-I started the SQLiteADO package shown in [Fig. 1](#SQLiteADO) as a small VBA-SQLite project, which included

-* introspection features,
-* SQLIteODBC connection string related routines, and
-* database integrity/clone functionality.
+I conceived this SQLite-VBA project as [SQLiteDB][] while integrating the [SecureADODB][] library into my demo Excel/VBA-based application [ContactEditor][].
+I chose SQLite as the primary backend and [DB Browser for SQLite][] as my primary GUI administration tool.
+Soon I realized, however, that due to the nature of SQLite, Excel used the copy of SQLite embedded into the SQLiteODBC driver, limiting the usefulness of DB Browser for SQLite.
+At the same time, due to the modular architecture of SQLite, many features are only available if enabled during compilation.
+Therefore, it is prudent to probe available functionality, and executing queries via the same ADODB-SQLiteODBC path appeared the most straightforward way of obtaining relevant information.
+For this reason, I started developing a set of routines generating introspection SQL queries.
+Another feature I wanted to incorporate into this library was an ADO connection string helper; later, I added database cloning and integrity-related functionality.

+I planned to integrate SQLiteDB with my fork of [SecureADODB][SecureADODB PG] and use it as an intermediary between the application and SecureADODB.
+On the other hand, online integrity features, for example, required an active database connection.
+To avoid cyclic dependency between the two libraries, I added to SQLiteDB a few feature-limited ADODB wrappers to satisfy its needs.
+Eventually, I realized that it was time for refactoring the code base, yielding the SQLiteADO package illustrated in [Fig. 1](#SQLiteADO).

 <a name="SQLiteADO"></a>
 <div align="center"><img src="https://raw.githubusercontent.com/pchemguy/SQLiteC-for-VBA/develop/Assets/Diagrams/SQLiteADO.svg" alt="SQLiteADO" width="100%" /></div>
 <p align="center"><b>Fig. 1.
 SQLiteADO class diagram</b></p>

-I planned to integrate this package with the [SecureADODB][] library and implemented the core functionality as a single VBA class with a few supporting SQL generating classes.
-To avoid cyclic dependency with SecureADODB, I included only very basic ADODB wrappers, which is why the present version of this package is feature-limited.
-Currently, SQLiteADO does not
+While I significantly refactored the code and added some features, the package is still primarily focused on

+* database connectivity (ADO/SQLiteODBC connection string helpers and limited ADODB wrappers),
+* validation/integrity, and
+* metadata (SQL-based SQLite introspection).

+Currently, the ADODB wrapper module of SQLiteADO does not handle

-* process events from the ADODB objects,
+* events from the ADODB objects,
-* handle parameterized queries,
+* parameterized queries,
-* handle ADODB errors.
+* ADODB errors.

-I still consider integration with SecureADODB in the future, so for now, this subpackage will remain a working prototype.
-In its present state, its classes can be grouped into several sets based on their functionality, including *database connectivity (the core), validation/integrity, and metadata*.

 ### SQLiteC subpackage